casanet/casanet-server/README.md

 note that in `device` you get the object from `DB\devices.json` so you can add a key of anything for example a token to communicate xiaomi devices and it will arrive in device parameter.

 (If you need access to other languages, you can see how I used cmd or python in the other modules or any way you see fit).
-* Give a new name to the brand field in the `DB\devices.json` file
+* Give a new name to the device brand field in the `DB\devices.json` file
-* Go to the `modules\commons.js` file to add a require to the module you have written and add to `switch` in function `GetBrandModule` a `case` with the name you gave in the brand field and set return the module that you wrote.
+* Go to the `modules\brandModulesMap.js` file to add a require to the module you have written and add to `switch` in function `GetBrandModule` a `case` with the name you gave in the brand field and set return the module that you wrote.

 ## Credits & Licence
  I used external libraries to communicate with sockets, and changed the code slightly to fit this project, so I will give a link to the original code repositiry and in addition to the fork I created for the changes,